Symbol Grounding Association in Multimodal Sequences with Missing Elements: Introduction

-In this work, we investigate the benefits of exploiting the alignment between elements that are common in the multimodal sequence and still agree in a similar representation via coding scheme.
-Note that our work is an extension of ~\shortciteA{RaueCoCo2015} where both modalities represent the same semantic sequence (no missing elements).
-Similarly to \shortciteA{RaueCoCo2015}, the model was implemented by two Long Short-Term Memories (LSTMs) that their output vectors were aligned in the time axis using Dynamic Time Warping (DTW)~\cite{Berndt1994}.
-However, in this work, the modalities may have missing elements.
-Our contributions in this paper are the following \begin{itemize} \item We propose a novel model for the cognitive multimodal association task.
+\begin{itemize} \item We propose a novel model for the cognitive multimodal association task (without claiming that being cognitively plausible).
 Moreover, our model handles multimodal sequences where the semantic concepts can be in one or both modalities.
-In addition, a \textit{max pooling} operation in the time-axis is added to the architecture for exploiting the cross-modality of the shared semantic concepts. \item We evaluate the presented model in two scenarios.
+Also, a \emph{max operation} in the time-axis is novel in the architecture, and the motivation is to exploit the cross-modality of the shared semantic concepts. \item We evaluate the presented model in two scenarios.
 In the first scenario, the missing semantic concepts can be in any modality.
 In the second scenario, the semantic concepts are missing only in one modality.
 For example, the visual sequence `1 2 3 4 5 6' and the audio sequence `two four'.
-The semantic concepts in the audio modality are shared with the visual sequence.
-In contrast, some semantic concepts in the visual sequence are missed in the audio sequence.
-In both cases, our model performances better that the model proposed by \shortciteA{RaueCoCo2015}. \end{itemize}
+The visual and audio modalities share the semantic concepts \emph{two and four}.
+In contrast, the semantic concepts \emph{one, three, five, and six} are presented only in the visual sequence.
+In both cases, our model performances better than the model proposed by \shortciteA{RaueCoCo2015}. \end{itemize}

 This paper is organized as follows.
-We shortly describe Long Short-Term Memory networks, mainly sequence classification in unsegmented inputs, in Section~\ref{sub:LSTM}.
-The original end-to-end model for object-word association is explained in Section~\ref{sec:MSA}.
-The presented model for handling missing elements is presented in Section~\ref{sec:MaxMean}.
-A generated dataset of multimodal sequences with missing elements is described in Section~\ref{sec:Experiment}.
-In Section~\ref{sec:Result}, we compare the performance of the proposed extension against the original model and a single LSTM network trained on one modality in the traditional setup (pre-defined coding scheme).
+We shortly describe Long Short-Term Memory networks that are a recurrent neural network in Section~\ref{sub:LSTM}.
+Section~\ref{sec:ctc} explains how LSTM can be trained based on weakly labeled sequences.
+Section~\ref{sec:MSA} describes the original model for the object-word association.
+Section~\ref{sec:MaxMean} presents the novel model for handling missing elements.
+Section~\ref{sec:Experiment} shows a new dataset of multimodal sequences with missing elements.
+In Section~\ref{sec:Result}, we compare the performance of the proposed extension, the original model, and a single LSTM network trained on one modality in the traditional setup (predefined coding scheme).